 The “business card” of the Republic of Belarus is a new building of the National Library in Minsk.
-The project of the new building was designed in the late 80s of the last century, and in 1989 it won the competition among Soviet Union countries.
+The new building project was designed in the late 80s of the last century, and in 1989 it won the competition among Soviet Union countries.
 However, it became possible to implement it only 15 years later.

 The new building of the National Library in Belarus was opened on the 16th of June, 2006.
 The president of Belarus, Alexander Lukashenko, took part in the Opening

 The creative design of the building makes the image of the National Library unique.
-The main entrance is built in the form of pages in an opened book where different images, related to World and Slavic Literature, are depicted.
-In front of the facade a monument to the first book printer in Belarus, Francysk Skaryna, can be found.
+The main entrance is built-in pages in an opened book where different images, related to World and Slavic Literature, are depicted.
+A monument to the first book printer in Belarus, Francysk Skaryna, can be found in front of the facade.

-There are 20 reading rooms and book depositories located on 23 floors, which are maintained by 1500 computers.
-There are 14 million copies of books which belong to the Library.
+The Library is one of the largest in the world, not only due to its size but also due to the number of books it has.
+There are 20 reading rooms and book depositories located on 23 floors maintained by 1500 computers.
+There are 14 million copies of books that belong to the Library.
 There also can be found some truly rare editions (around 70 thousand), old printed books, manuscripts dated from XIV and XV centuries.
-Periodicals amount around 3 million of magazines, newspapers, published throughout the last century.
-The Library stock has around 1.5 million of foreign publications and more than 122 thousand documents in a soft copy.
-More than 3 000 of readers may make use of the Library every day.
+Periodicals amount around 3 million magazines, newspapers published throughout the last century.
+The Library stock has around 1.5 million foreign publications and more than 122 thousand documents in a soft copy.
+More than 3 000 readers may make use of the Library every day.

-One can find a restaurant and a snack bar in the building, as well as Internet services, an international pressroom, an Oval room, a conference room for 450 guests.
-In this room some meetings of delegations on the highest level were held, including the heads of countries-members of the EurAsEC.
+One can find a restaurant and a snack bar in the building, Internet services, an international pressroom, an Oval room, and a conference room for 450 guests.
+In this room, some delegation meetings on the highest level were held, including the heads of countries-members of the EurAsEC.

 Much attention is paid to the library excursion activities.
-Sightseeing tours became very popular; they introduce visitors to the new building of the Library and give an idea of how library works, show its architectural features, design and technical level.
+Sightseeing tours became very popular; they introduce visitors to the new building of the Library and explain how the library works and show its architectural features, design, and technical level.

-In addition to old books, visitors can have a look at more modern ones, which are also of a great value.
-The reason is that they were signed by the famous writers, poets and artists, among which are Maxim Bogdanovich, Marc Chagall, Ivan Shamyakin, as well as the signatures of Gogol, Tsvetaeva, Hugo and many others.
+In addition to old books, visitors can look at more modern ones, which are also of great value.
+The reason is that they were signed by famous writers, poets, and artists, among which are Maxim Bogdanovich, Marc Chagall, Ivan Shamyakin, as well as the signatures of Gogol, Tsvetaeva, Hugo, and many others.

 The illumination of the building is unusual; it is a giant multicolor screen (with the area of 1985 m², media facades, based on LED clusters), which turns on with a sunset and runs until 0:00.
 Its colorful patterns are constantly changing.
 Such a show never ceases to impress millions of tourists.
 The Library has become the main attraction of the capital and undoubtedly the most visited place in the city.

 The National Library of Belarus is in the top 50 of the most "unusual buildings in the world."
-According to the website «Village of Joy», which assesses the most amazing, interesting, weird and strange things in the world, among the most daring architectural projects one can find the National Stadium in Beijing, Casino in Las Vegas, and the highest tower in Barcelona.
-All these amazing buildings were left behind the National Library of Belarus, which placed 24th in the list.
+According to the website «Village of Joy», which assesses the most amazing, interesting, weird, and strange things globally, among the most daring architectural projects, one can find the National Stadium in Beijing, Casino, in Las Vegas, and the highest tower in Barcelona.
+These amazing buildings were left behind the National Library of Belarus, which placed 24th in the list.